Continuous-Time Distributed Dynamic Programming for Networked Multi-Agent Markov Decision Processes: Introduction

-In this paper, we consider a networked MAMDP, where agents can share their local learning parameters, $\theta_i$, with their neighbors over a communication network described by a graph, $\cal G$.
-The MAMDP is distributed in the sense that only local rewards, $r_i$, are given to each agent, while the global reward is a sum or an average of the local rewards, i.e., $r = r_1 + r_2 + \cdots + r_N$, where $N$ is the total number of agents.
-Note that the local rewards cannot be shared with the neighbors to preserve privacy or for other reasons.
-During the last decade, the networked MAMDP has been studied for reinforcement learning (RL)~\cite{sutton1998reinforcement} scenarios in~\cite{zhang2018fully, zhang2018networked, qu2019value, gao2021consensus} .
-Potential applications are the multiple autonomous vehicles scenarios~\cite{shalev2016safe, kamel2019exploring, cao2011dist} and solving MAMDP in many local computers for privacy and security.
-The main goal is to predict the value function of a given policy, corresponding to the global reward $r = r_1 + r_2 + \cdots + r_N$.
+In this paper, we investigate new continuous-time distributed DP algorithms for a networked MAMDP.
+In this setting, agents can share their local parameters with their neighbors over a communication network described by a graph, $\mathcal{G}$.
+The proposed algorithms are distributed in the sense that only local rewards, $r_i$, are given to each agent.
+Meanwhile, the global reward is a sum or an average of the local rewards, i.e., $r = (r_1 + r_2 + \cdots + r_N)/N$, where $N$ is the total number of agents.
+To address the MAMDP in a distributed manner, we employ the distributed optimization techniques~\cite{jadbabaie2003coordination,nedic2009subgradient,nedic2010constrained,shi2015extra}.
+These techniques enable multiple agents to calculate a common solution through parameter mixing (or averaging) steps with their neighbors.

-To solve the networked MAMDP, we consider a distributed DP in the continuous-time domain.
-Our approach applies the averaging consensus techniques~\cite{jadbabaie2003coordination,olfati2004consensus, xiao2007distributed, li2010distributed, mo2016privacy}, which aim for multiple agents to estimate a common parameter through parameter mixing steps (or averaging steps) with neighbors.
-The main application of the proposed distributed DP is the development of distributed RL algorithms, especially distributed temporal-difference (TD) learning algorithms~\cite{sutton1988learning}.
-In this sense, we view the proposed DP algorithms as a preliminary ordinary differential equation (ODE) analysis for new distributed TD learning algorithms, which has some benefit described below.